SuavecitoInc/netsuite-item-to-shopify-product-suitelet/netsuite/README.md

 > SuiteScript 2.1

 The SuiteLet (SP_ShopifyProductSuiteLet) injects the React Bundle via an inline html field.
-The React bundle's file cabinet url will need to be set on the script deployment (`custscript_sp_mw1r_react_bundle`).
+The React bundle's file cabinet url will need to be set on the script deployment (`custscript_sp_shopify_product_bundle_url`).

 The React front end uses a RESTLet as its API (SP_ShopifyProductAPI).
+The server endpoint will need to be added via the script paramater `custscript_sp_shopify_product_endpoint`.

 Actions: